HeatherHillers/qfield_vegetation_monitoring/README.md

 5. demo5_species_entry:  This adds a nice species entry widget to each strata page, with autosave.
 It's pretty neat, I think.
 The component communication gets a bit complicated.

-6. demo6_mapclick: This plugin is neat but it is not connected to the map.
-Clearly I would like to click on the map and open the plugin, ideally with the nearest plot already selected and loaded.
-This is tricky, but I will try it.
+6. demo6_mapclick: This plugin adds the critical ability to click on the map and open the plugin with the nearest object's plot id selected in the search bar.
+Custom Form, voila!

 ## Running the demonstration